 Endorsing Wynn's viewpoint, Megan McArdle at The Atlantic concisely stated why most lawyers continue to be two-spacers.
 McArdle said, "I double space because I learned to type on a manual typewriter, and it's not worth the effort to retrain myself."

 Lawyers who believe it would be too much effort to retrain themselves to become one-spacers are underestimating themselves.
 Of all the challenges a lawyer faces on a daily basis, resisting the urge to hit the space bar and extra time is not much of an obstacle.
 If you learned the rule against perpetuities in law school, surely you can manage to stop hitting the spacebar so much.
-I was a two-spacer for almost thirty years and managed to break the habit within a few days time mostly.
 It just isn't that hard once you decide to do it.

 If you prefer the appearance of documents with two spaces, then you aren't going to be motivated to change the habit.
 But if you spend a little time comparing one-space documents with two-space documents, you'll probably realize that the one-spacers have a point.
 Two spaces are no longer necessary in modern typography, and they now detract from the appearance of legal documents.
 And if aesthetics don't sell you on the idea, then consider how much paper is wasted by the cumulative effect of thousands of lawyers adding thousands of extra blank spaces on thousands of legal documents every day.